General Grade information

 • Students who receive Veterans Benefits may have to return a portion of their aid if they have a NP on their record.
 They should consult with the Veterans Benefits officer in the Financial Aid Office before making any change to their record.

-• No. Consult with an academic advisor.
+• Possibly, however, consult with an L&S advisor first.
 There are many implications you will want to discuss before making such a change.
 For example, if students have a D- or higher in a course, then they receive credit for the course, but students receive no credit for a NP.
 So, changing a course grade to NP may result in losing units and GE credit for a completed course.

-9. Should I change my F grades to a NP?
+10. Should I change my F grade to a NP?

 • Yes.
 However, if you are on veterans benefits you should consult with the VA Benefits Coordinator to make sure you are aware of any implications to your financial aid.

-10. If I do not have access to the retroactive grade change option do I have alternatives for addressing academic struggles in a previous term(s)?
+11. If I do not have access to the retroactive grade change option, do I have alternatives for addressing academic struggles in a previous term(s)?